afragen/git-updater/README.md

         "success": true
     }

 And our plugin is updated!
 The messages that are shown are those that otherwise would be shown in the Wordpress admin interface.
-The full list of attributes accepted by the service is shown below:
+The full list of attributes accepted by the REST API service is shown here:

 * __key__ - The key as displayed on the Remote Management tab.
 The key passed to the endpoint in the api call must match the key stored on the system.
 * __plugin__ - Specify this to update a particular plugin.
-Should be specified as only the name of the plugin as it is known to the system, not the remote repo.
+The plugin should be specified using only the name of the plugin as it is known to the system, not the remote repo.
 * __theme__ - Specify this to update a theme.
 * __committish__ - Specify a particular tag, branch or commit for the update.
 If nothing is specified, it defaults to "master".
 * __tag__ - An alias for the committish attribute.

-Either the parameter __plugin__ or __theme__ must be specified.
+When using the REST API for updating themes or plugins, you need to specify at least the `key` attribute, as well as one of the attributes `plugin` or `theme`.
+All other attributes are optional.

 ## Extended Naming